What To Know About UV Radiation and Your Skin

 Where does exposure happen?
 Indoors and outdoors, year-round

-Extra credit: The damage that blue sunlight can cause has often been linked to the artificial blue light emitted by displays.
+Extra credit: The damage that blue sunlight can cause has often been linked to artificial sources of blue light, such as cell phones or laptops.
 But, don’t cancel that stream session just yet.
-Solar blue light is 100 to 1000 times more intense than the blue light emitted by screens — making upping your sunscreen use the priority over cutting screen time.
+Solar blue light is 100 to 1000 times more intense than the blue light emitted by displays — making upping your sunscreen use the priority over cutting screen time.

 But along with its healing properties come drawbacks as well.
-Infrared radiation can penetrate the skin and produce harmful oxidative stress.
-It also acts synergistically with ultraviolet radiation, further increasing the signs of photoaging
+Even though infrared radiation is the least powerful type of solar radiation, it can still penetrate the skin and produce harmful oxidative stress.
+It also acts in tandem with ultraviolet radiation, further increasing the signs of photoaging.

 Main skin concern: Amplifying the signs of skin aging